shapirodaniel/juke-with-react-router-and-redux/juke-workshop-modules.md

 ## Imperative DOM manipulation with useRef

 Congratulations, you've learned to manage internal and external data flow with React Hooks!
 Let's dig in to our Audio component next.
-If you'll remember, we've attached helper methods to our Audio component to simplify starting and stopping tracks, as well as providing a callback to the <audio> tag's `onTimeUpdate` event listener, which will allow us to extract playback details and provide them to our global Player component.
-To get access to these methods, we need an imperative handle that <em>directly interfaces</em> with our mounted <audio> element.
+If you'll remember, we've attached helper methods to our Audio component to simplify starting and stopping tracks, as well as providing a callback to the `audio` tag's `onTimeUpdate` event listener, which will allow us to extract playback details and provide them to our global Player component.
+To get access to these methods, we need an imperative handle that <em>directly interfaces</em> with our mounted `audio` element.
 In our class component, this was `React.createRef()`.
 Functional components can instead use React's `useRef` hook -- you can learn more about how `useRef` works [here](https://reactjs.org/docs/hooks-reference.html#useref).

 ## Refactoring the Audio component

-How will we make the ref we've attached to <audio> available globally?
+How will we make the ref we've attached to `audio` available globally?
 Our class component passes the ref into our global state -- can you figure out how to accomplish the same feat without class lifecycle methods like `componentDidMount`?

 <details>
 <summary>Hint</summary>
 <br>
 To refactor your `React.createRef()` call, try this:

 Whenever `useRef` is used to track a DOM element, it's almost always supplied a `null` value initially.
-You'll assign the returned value from `useRef` as the `ref` prop on your <audio> tag in the functional component's return statement, and we're off to the races!
+You'll assign the returned value from `useRef` as the `ref` prop on your `audio` element in the functional component's return statement, and we're off to the races!

 </details>